 Release: Coalitions Support The Cultivating Revitalization by Expanding American Agricultural Trade and Exports (CREAATE) Act in the U.S. SenateNEWS RELEASE

 Members of the Coalition to Promote U.S. Agricultural Exports and the Agribusiness Coalition for Foreign Market Development welcome and strongly support passage of S. 1839, the Cultivating Revitalization by Expanding American Agricultural Trade and Exports (CREAATE) Act, introduced in September 2017 by Sen. Angus King (I-ME), Sen. Joni Ernst (R-IA), Sen. Joe Donnelly (D-IN), and Sen. Susan Collins (R-ME).
 Download the statement.

 Do export promotion and related market development programs successfully achieve their objectives?
 Are they cost effective and a profitable investment of public funds?
 This academic article highlights recent research that assesses how the United States economy is affected by private- and taxpayer-funded promotion activities.
 Download the article.

 This study measured the economic impact of USDA’s Foreign Market Development Program (FMD) and Market Access Program (MAP) and industry market promotion contributions on U.S. agricultural exports and the broader effects on the farm economy and the overall macro economy.
 Download the report.

 This study evaluates the impacts of the United States Department of Agriculture (USDA)’s Market Access Program (MAP) and Foreign Market Development (FMD) program using guidelines contained in the Office of Management and Budget (OMB).
 Download the report.

-A new study shows USDA market development programs significantly increase export revenue, farm profits and job growth.
+Analysis shows USDA market development programs significantly increase export revenue, farm profits and job growth.
 Download the infographic.